astropy/astropy/docs/configs.rst

 Changing Values at Run-time
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The configuration system is most conviniently used, by modifying configuration files as described above.
+The configuration system is most conveniently used by modifying configuration files as described above.
 Values can also, however, be modified in an active python session using the :meth:`~astropy.config.configuration.ConfigurationItem.set` method.
 A run-time